 Figure 2: mesh dependency study.

-Results and analysis
+Results and Discussion

 Plot your results in figures and explain or discuss them in text.
-All figures in the report must be discussed.
+Effect and Interaction evaluation.
+Parto Fronts and determination what is a good design All figures in the report must be discussed.
 If the figure is not discussed it is not important enough to be in the report.
 Results must discuss the goals that you wanted to achieve (described in the target).
 Anything apart from what is described in the target is not important unless they are extremely surprising and could lead to a change in which the project is defined or set-up.

-CONCLUSION and OUTLOOK
+CONCLUSION/OUTLOOK